Transition Plate

 4. Can a transition plate fix porosity problems?

-5. Is coating necessary?
+5. Is coating necessary for transition plates?

-6. What causes eccentric wear?
+6. What causes eccentric wear on the plate?

-7. Are there standard sizes?
+7. Are there standard sizes for these plates?

-8. Does the plate influence mechanical properties?
+8. Does the transition plate influence the mechanical properties of the alloy?

-9. Can worn plates be recycled?
+9. Can worn transition plates be recycled?

 10. What documentation should suppliers provide?